projectNEWM/contracts/test-suite/README.md

 The test suite runs a test group, a list of test trees.
 A test tree is a list of tests.
 A test is a statement, an assertion, and a function to validate the assertion against.
 Each function is a transaction built for the Cardano blockchain use the `cardano-cli`.
 Many transactions can be made to verify the contract, stress test endpoints, and find vulnerabilities to the validation logic.

+### TestSuite Goals

+The goal of this TestSuite is to build a comprehensive testing framework for all NEWM smart contracts.
+The tests are designed to hit every trace inside the validation logic of a contract endpoint.

 ## Steps

 First open two terminals.
 Inside the first terminal run the `start_testnet_node.sh` file.
 This will turn that terminal into the testnet being used in this testing process.
 Wait for the node to start, sync, and prep before moving on.
 The message `Testnet is ready for testing!` will display when the private testnet is ready.